overlookmotel/react-lazy-data/README.md

 ### Aborting data fetching

-If you are changing the data you load frequently, you may want to abort fetch requests in flight once their results are no longer required.
+If you are changing the data you load frequently, you may want to abort fetch requests in flight if their results are no longer required.

-If the promise returned by the fetch function has an `.abort()` method, it is called when the resource is disposed.
+If the promise returned by the fetch function has an `.abort()` method, it will be called when the resource is disposed.

-e.g. Using fetch `AbortController`:
+e.g. Using `fetch()` and `AbortController`:

 ```js
 function abortableFetchJson( url ) {